waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WALL: Impassable silver blocks.
 Tested at (4,5), (9,13), (2,13), (3,0) - all solid.
 - PIT: Boulder destination.
 Forms bridge on 1F.
 - LADDER: Map transition.
 Deactivates Strength.
-- Strength: Reactivating at (3,4) on Turn 30085.
+- Strength: Active (Turn 30085).

 # Blackthorn Gym 2F State
 - Boulders: B6 (3, 3), B7 (6, 1).
-Verify B8.
+B8 status unknown.
 - Pits: (2, 5), (8, 3), (8, 7).
 - NPCs: Cody (4, 1), Fran (4, 11).
-Both defeated.
+Both solid.
+- Column 4: Solid wall/NPC from Row 0 to 12.
+Gap at Row 13.
+- Column 2: Wall from Row 10 to 17.

 # Strategy
-- Puzzle Start Turn: 29931.
-- Goal: Drop B6 and B7 into pits.
+- Goal: Drop all boulders into pits.
+- Current Task: Verify B8 position at (8, 14).
 - Plan:
-  1. Activate Strength.
-  2. Verify B8 status.
+  1. Navigate to (8, 14) via Row 13 crossing.
+  2. If B8 is found, use it to fill (8, 7) or (8, 3).
-  3. Use optimized BFS solver to find the push sequence.
+  3. Re-run BFS solver with confirmed B8 position.